Phronesis2025/wcs-basketball-v2/docs/README.md

 - **News Carousel**: Swipeable news section with modal details
 - **Team Previews**: Dynamic team cards with logos and information
 - **Coaches Corner**: Staff profiles and information
-- **Coaches Dashboard**: Complete team management interface with secure carousel system, schedule creation, drill management, and team updates
+- **Coaches Dashboard**: Modern card-based dashboard with statistics cards, unified modal system, and comprehensive team management interface
 - **Practice Drills**: Comprehensive drill library with filtering by time, skill level, and difficulty
 - **Coaches Authentication**: Secure login system with role-based access control
+  - Coaches now only see teams they are assigned to
+  - Admins see all teams and can create program‑wide schedules/updates
 - **Shop Section**: Merchandise preview with updated product descriptions and mobile-optimized margins
 - **Fan Zone**: Interactive video cards with mobile-responsive layout and enhanced data validation
 - **Footer**: Complete redesign with mobile and desktop layouts, centered quick links, clean design